-One of the most fun features in Replay Baseball is the game's Rare Play Book.
-In Column Three on the Play Board, there are certain result numbers that will trigger a Rare Play.
-To resolve a Rare Play, refer to the Rare Play Book under the current base situation and out situation, roll two dice and add them to find the result of the play.
-(Some seasons have Rare Play booklets that use a one-die roll to resolve rare plays.)
+Replay's rare plays can add variety and action to every ballgame!
+In Column Three on the Play Board, there are certain result numbers which will trigger a Rare Play.
+To resolve a Rare Play, refer to the Rare Play pages under the current base situation and out situation, roll two dice and add them to find the result of the play.
+(Some seasons have unique Rare Play booklets which use a one-die roll to resolve rare plays.)